George Heywood: Later career

 Heywood joined Port Vale for a £250 fee in November 1935.
 His debut came in a 9–2 defeat to Nottingham Forest at the City Ground.
 Despite the heavy loss he remained he a regular for the rest of the season, making 21 appearances as the "Valiants" were relegated out of the Second Division.
-He lost his place soon into the next season however and was transferred to Third Division North rivals Southport in November 1936.
-Southport were suffering an injury crisis and trainer Jimmy Seddon and known Heywood from his time at Altrincham.
+He lost his place soon into the next season however, and was transferred to Third Division North rivals Southport in November 1936.
+Southport were suffering an injury crisis, and trainer Jimmy Seddon had known Heywood from his time at Altrincham.
 He spent the 1937–38 campaign with Hyde United, making 41 Cheshire County League appearances and also playing three cup games.
 He later played for Northwich Victoria and Stalybridge Celtic, before returning to Altrincham.
 He retired from football in 1940.

 Style of play

 Heywood was a full-back with pace and tackling ability, as well as passing technique and good positional sense.